SmokinCaterpillar/blog/2018_02_04_truffle_pig/prototype.md

 Moreover, you can look at the true reward in SDB (x-axis) versus the predicted one (y-axis) in the figure above.
 The identity line is shown in red.
 As you can see, the training predictions cluster nicely around this line.
 However, we do find some support for our working hypothesis: High rewards mean good posts in general, but writing a good posts does not automatically yield a high reward because the Steemit curation crowd might have missed it.
 How so?
 First, as shown in the figure for higher true rewards, the model usually underestimates the payout in SBD, and, secondly, the regressor predicted some high rewards for posts that almost did not get any reward at all.

 Let us now use our trained truffle pig on the previously unknown test data.
-As expected, the performance is worse than for the training set, but still quite ok with a score value of 0.3.
+As expected, the performance is worse than for the training set, but still quite ok with a score value of 0.23.
 The data cloud no longer clusters so nicely along the identity line as for the training set, look at the figure below.
 Yet, in our model's defense, these are new posts that it did not see before and all Steemians know curation is hard!

 ![test](https://raw.githubusercontent.com/SmokinCaterpillar/blog/master/2018_02_04_truffle_pig/test.png)

 ## Do we find some hidden Truffles?

 Let us come to the pressing question at hand: Did we find some hidden gems in the test set?
 Are there high quality posts that did not receive the reward they deserved?
-I would say, yes, for a first attempt the results are not too bad, our Machine Learning pig did dig up some truffles.
+I would say, yes, for a first attempt the results are surprisingly convincing.
+Our Machine Learning pig did dig up some truffles.
 But, judge for yourself.

-For example, among the top overlooked posts is this one, which by the time of scraping was given about 50 cents (could have slightly varied in the meantime), but our algorithm thought it is worth about 86 SBD!
-It is titled ["The Universe is Fractal"](https://steemit.com/science/@stevescully/the-universe-is-fractal) and it goes like this:
+For example, among the top overlooked posts is the following one, which was given about 5 SDB, but our algorithm thought it is worth much more, namely 64 SBD.
+Surprsingly, its topic is very much related to the purpose of `TrufflePig`.
+It is titled  ["Re-Thinking Curation"](https://steemit.com/curation/@weaselhouse/re-thinking-curation) and discusses the probelms of the current curation system.
+The author makes suggestion how to increase visibility of high quality content by changes in the voting structure:

-> The universe is fractal, divisible always into smaller systems that function identically and combinable always into larger systems that, too, function identically.
-This is because the universe is the manifestation of Infinity...
+> "Ideally, only four numbers should matter when it comes to content curation (and none of those numbers are the SP of the person casting the vote).
+In fact, the four numbers that matter the most are right in front of us on every post:
+> How many times has a post been seen?
+> How many upvotes has it gained?
+> How many downvotes has it gained?
+> How many comments does it have?"

-Well, other truffle examples are ["Re-Thinking Curation"](https://steemit.com/curation/@weaselhouse/re-thinking-curation), that by the time of scraping was given about 3.5 SBD, but according to the `TrufflePig` deserves about 63 SBD, or the short story series ["Little Cherine"](https://steemit.com/sfandf-fiction/@arthur.grafo/little-cherine-book-01-post017) with 0.5 paid SBD versus 64 predicted.
-Still, the pig did dig up some controversial matters such as this post with the title ["In Defense of Aziz Ansari"](https://steemit.com/metoo/@trending/in-defense-of-aziz-ansari) (reward 1 SBD versus 87 predicted) or a very explicit story about a pornstar named Faye Reagan (reward 0.3 versus 56 predicted), I spare you the link here because it's very NSFW :-D
+Other truffle examples are ["What I found in the Last Jedi"](https://steemit.com/movies/@talanhorne/what-i-found-in-the-last-jedi), that by the time of scraping was given less than 5 SBD, but according to the `TrufflePig` deserves about 58 SBD, or the short story series ["The Shanghai Songbird"](https://steemit.com/steempulp/@cheah/the-shanghai-songbird-part-2) with about 8 SBD paid versus 40 Dollars predicted.
+Nevertheless, the pig did dig up some controversial matters such as this post with the title ["In Defense of Aziz Ansari"](https://steemit.com/metoo/@trending/in-defense-of-aziz-ansari) (reward 1 SBD versus 87 predicted) or a very explicit story about a pornstar named Faye Reagan, I spare you the link here because it's very NSFW :-D

 This concludes my short showcasing of the `TrufflePig` AI prototype.
 Still, there is a lot of room for improvement like better feature representations or trying out other Machine Learning methods.
 Moreover, I need to turn this offline model into an online bot that is regularly trained and regularly votes on and reports truffle posts.
-I will release the source code some time soon in a proper Github repository and work towards a functional Steemit bot.
-Hopefully, the `TrufflePig` will support the Steemit curation crowd and help to give proper rewards to quality content that deserves it.
+In fact, I already started the development in [my Github repository](https://github.com/SmokinCaterpillar/TrufflePig).
+Hopefully, the `TrufflePig` will support the Steemit curation crowd soon and help to give proper rewards to quality content that deserves it.

 In the meantime **you can upvote, resteem, and comment on this and my proposition post**!
 Please, do not let this one become an overlooked truffle... although I do like recursion, but I digress.
-So spread the word, and vote for some initial funding for codebase and server setup!
+So spread the word, and vote for some initial funding for the codebase and server setup!
 Of course, I will keep blogging about the bot's further development, so stay tuned for a detailed roadmap coming soon!